Expect the unexpected: augmented mixture models for black-hole-population studies: The augmented mixture model

 \section{The augmented mixture model}

-In the previous Section we did not make any assumption regarding the specific models $p_j(\theta|\Lambda_j)$.
-In what follows, we will consider a mixture of parametric models plus one non-parametric model, whose parameters will be denoted by $\Theta$.
+In the previous section, we did not make any assumption regarding the specific models $p_j(\theta|\Lambda_j)$.
+In what follows, we consider a mixture of parametric models, plus one non-parametric model whose parameters are denoted by $\Theta$.
 In this case, differently from Eq.~\eqref{eq:parametricmix}, we require that $\Sigma_j w_j \leq 1$ to account for the presence of the additional non-parametric channel.
+Next,

-Here, we denoted with $\np(\theta|\Theta)$ the non-parametric model, as opposed to the parametric models $p_j(\theta|\Lambda_j)$.
-We will refer to this superposition as `augmented mixture model' (AMM).
+here, we denote the non-parametric model with $\np(\theta|\Theta),$ as opposed to the parametric models, $p_j(\theta|\Lambda_j)$.
+We refer to this superposition as the `augmented mixture model' (AMM).